 - 1. Graduates of the program will have knowledge of a variety of counseling theories & therapeutic techniques and be able to demonstrate their appropriate use with various populations. - 2.
-Graduates of the program will have gained sufficient knowledge of ethical and professional standards of care to effectively engage in a therapeutic relationship within a counseling setting. - Graduates of the program will have received adequate training to enable them to become license counselors in Arkansas. - 4.
+Graduates of the program will have gained sufficient knowledge of ethical and professional standards of care to effectively engage in a therapeutic relationship within a counseling setting. - 3.
+Graduates of the program will have received adequate training to enable them to become Licensed Professional Counselors (LPC) in Arkansas. - 4.
 Graduates of the program will successfully enter the mental health profession.

 Steps in Pursuing a M.S.
-Degree in Community Counseling
+Degree in Mental Health Counseling